 15.4.6.2 Receiver minimum input level sensitivity

-The FER shall be less than 810 –2 at an MPDU length of 1024 octets for an input level of –80 dBm measured at the antenna connector.
-This FER shall be specified for 2 Mb/s DQPSK modulation.
+The PER shall be less than 810 –2 at an PSDU length of 1024 octets for an input level of –80 dBm measured at the antenna connector.
+This PER shall be specified for 2 Mb/s DQPSK modulation.
 The test for the minimum input level sensitivity shall be conducted with the ED threshold set  –80 dBm.

 15.4.6.3 Receiver maximum input level

-If the STA is non-ERP, the receiver shall provide a maximum FER of 810 –2 at an MPDU length of 1024 octets for a maximum input level of –4 dBm measured at the antenna connector.
-This FER shall be specified for 2 Mb/s DQPSK modulation.
+If the STA is non-ERP, the receiver shall provide a maximum PER of 810 –2 at an MPDU length of 1024 octets for a maximum input level of –4 dBm measured at the antenna connector.
+This PER shall be specified for 2 Mb/s DQPSK modulation.

 15.4.6.4 Receiver adjacent channel rejection